MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-experiment.md

 ### Compare runs within a Fabric notebook

-Users can leverage the MLFlow authoring widget within Fabric notebooks to track MLflow runs specifically generated within each notebook cell.
-This allows users to track their runs, associated metrics, parameters, and properties right down to the individual cell level.
+Users can leverage the MLFlow authoring tool within Fabric notebooks to track MLflow runs generated within each notebook cell.
+This allows users to track their runs, associated metrics, parameters, and properties down to the individual cell level.

 To obtain a visual comparison, users can also switch to the **Run comparison** view.
 This presents the data graphically, aiding in the quick identification of patterns or deviations across different runs.